 How to help dogs with cystitis?

-Nutritional supplements as CystoCure forte that provide complete support to the urinary health, help to restore the well-being of the urinary system.
+Nutritional supplements such as CystoCure forte provide complete support to the urinary health, helping to restore the well-being of the urinary system.